N0probllama/N0probllama/README.md

 - 👋 Hi, I’m @N0probllama,

 - 👀 I’m interested in a variety of hobbies ranging from visual arts to multi-day backcountry trips in remote wilderness.
-I enjoy using QGIS for cartography, and use my own maps and GPS data for wilerness navigation and work projects.
+I enjoy using QGIS for cartography, and make my own geo-referanced maps for backcountry navigation.

 - 🌱 I’m a Forest Technologist and Environmental Technologist who is upgrading my skills to learn web development with HTML5, CSS3 and Javascript.
 I'm also learning Java!